-These are all the kinds of questions you should ask yourself when you start thinking about finding good places to fish near your location.
-It’s highly important that you lay out the goals you have for your fishing trip, as well as some of the limitations you might have that you’ll need to take into account.
+These are all the questions you should ask yourself when you start thinking about finding good places to fish near your location.
+It’s highly important that you lay out the goals you have for your fishing trip, as well as some of the limitations you might have that you’ll need to consider.

 Start by considering what kind of fishing tackle you have and the types of fish you’re able to catch with it.
 If you’re using a medium or heavy rod, you can probably go after most fish in your area without any problem, but you’ll obviously be limited when it comes to catching anything small such as perch, bluegill or other kinds of panfish species.

-If you’re fortunate enough to own a boat or have access to one, this will greatly expand the lakes you’re able to fish, as well as the amount of water in those lakes you can access.
+If you’re fortunate enough to own a boat or have access to one, this will greatly expand the lakes you’re able to fish and the amount of water in those lakes you can access.
 This also goes for kayaks as well, which is another outstanding way to get access to more water on local lakes and rivers.

-This is obviously one part of the process that you’re already doing since you’ve managed to find this article.
-The internet is often an angler’s best friend as it allows you to access seemingly endless amounts of information related to the many different kinds of fish species out there, as well as all kinds of other info pertaining to gear, tackle and other areas of importance.
+This is one part of the process that you’re already doing since you’ve managed to find this article.
+The internet is often an angler’s best friend as it allows you to access seemingly endless amounts of information related to the many different kinds of fish species out there, as well as all kinds of other info about gear, tackle and other areas of importance.

 When it comes to finding a good spot to fish near you, using the internet is often the best place to start.
-I typically like to browse any fishing forums or social media groups and pages that are related to fishing in my area.
+I typically browse any fishing forums, social media groups, and pages related to fishing in my area.
 I also do this when I’m planning to travel to a new area and I’m looking for good information on possible fishing spots that are easy to get to and have plenty of fish to catch.

-There are plenty of online forums, message boards, and social media groups that are specifically devoted to connecting anglers and letting them discuss local bodies of water.
-You can also find a wide range of fishing apps that are specifically made for smartphones that will connect you to anglers who are willing to share information on good places to fish.
+Plenty of online forums, message boards, and social media groups are specifically devoted to connecting anglers and letting them discuss local bodies of water.
+You can also find a wide range of fishing apps specifically made for smartphones that will connect you to anglers willing to share information on good places to fish.

 Many times, anglers in these apps or groups are more than willing to share their knowledge and expertise on great local fishing spots and how you can get to them.
 Just don’t expect them to give away their secret fishing spots on each particular body of water.

-During your search process, it’s very important to make sure to follow any rules and regulations pertaining to any body of water you plan to fish.
-If you’re going to be crossing state lines, or will be inside city-limits, it’s crucial to be aware of any laws or licensing related to fishing.
+During your search process, it’s very important to make sure to follow any rules and regulations about any body of water you plan to fish.
+If you’re going to be crossing state lines, or will be inside city limits, it’s crucial to be aware of any laws or licensing related to fishing.